gusta-santana/gusta-santana/README.md

 - 👋 Hello, My name is Gustavo (but you can call me Gus)
 - 👀 I’m interested in Front-end Development
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript and Python